Everything You Need to Know About the Short-Haired Australian Shepherd

 It can be good if you are looking for a watchdog, but it may not be ideal if you live in an apartment or other close quarters.

 Moreover, this breed needs plenty of dog sports and stimulation.
-Australian Shepherds need enough space to run, sprint, chase, and sniff, so they are not the best breed for someone who is inactive or lives in a small area.
+Australian Shepherds need enough space to run, sprint, chase, and sniff.
+Because of that, they are not the best breed for someone who is inactive or lives in a small area.

 Conclusion